BenSmithers/MultiHex2/plans.md

     Tools make actions and send them to the action manager The ActionManager makes changes happen on the map

+Ultimately, my plan is to set things up with **modules** loaded in from the main menu.
+Modules will provide...
+ - a set of tools
+ - a world generator (config widget, runny thing)
+ - a tileset

+These will be centrally located, probably in a folder named `modules`.
+Not sure *exactly* how I'm going to implement the modules yet, but I'm hoping they can be little folders where we any new code is imported.
+A module will be selectable from a configuration menu off of the main menu.

+There will be the "core" module for overland maps.
+I'm thinking there will be a Stars W/O Number module.

 ## Tools

 Tools make package and return actions